Ajwa dates, lantern at the back with a cultural background

 Natural and Long-Lasting Energy

 Unlike processed energy bars, Ajwa dates provide natural sugars such as glucose, fructose, and sucrose.
-These sugars offer quick energy without a sudden crash, making Ajwa dates a great choice before work, exercise, or
+These sugars offer quick energy without a sudden crash, making Ajwa dates a great choice before work, exercise, or physical activity.

 iron-rich blood cells